-Special Statistical Publication 6 provides insights into the financing and profitability ratios of German firms differentiated by enterprise category.
+Statistical series - Financial statement statistics (ratios) provides insights into the financing and profitability ratios of German firms differentiated by enterprise category.
 The ratios shown have not been extrapolated and therefore directly reflect the data as submitted to the Bundesbank.
-Consequently, the publication complements the annual studies on the profitability and financing of German enterprises as well as Special Statistical Publication 5 in which representative aggregates, which were extrapolated using the ratio estimation procedure, are presented.
+Consequently, the publication complements the annual studies on the profitability and financing of German enterprises1) as well as Statistical series - Financial statement statistics (Extrapolated results)2) in which representative aggregates, which were extrapolated using the ratio estimation procedure, are presented.